LaunchCodeEducation/intro-to-programming-csharp/src/chapters/collections-and-flow/dictionary.rst

 value:

 .. sourcecode:: csharp
-   :lineno-start: 26
+   :lineno-start: 25

    students.Add(newStudent, newGrade);

-And while we don’t do so in this example, we may also access ``Dictionary`` elements using bracket notation.
+And while we don’t do so in this example, we may also access ``Dictionary`` elements using **bracket notation**.
 If we had a key/value pair of ``"jesse"/4.0`` in the ``students`` dictionary, we could access the grade with:

 .. sourcecode:: csharp